Weddings are supposed to be about celebrating the love we have with the person we want to spend the rest of our life with.

 - Have an informal rehearsal dinner or shower.

-You’re just about to have a fantastic wedding, why spend a lot on a rehearsal dinner or shower?
+You’re just about to have a fantastic wedding, why spend a lot on a rehearsal dinner or v?
 Instead, go back to your house or a friend’s house for appetizers and drinks or another affordable option.
 This is better because it’s more relaxed anyway and gets everyone mingling more than it would if you were at a restaurant where you’re in one seat.
 The same goes for a shower.
 Keep it simple to save money.

 - Search for deals.